spectrocloud/librarium/content/docs/06-integrations/00-trident.md

 <InfoBox>

-The liveness/readiness probe port can be changed during installation using the `--probe-port` flag.
-It is important to make sure this port isn’t being used by another process on the worker nodes.
+The liveness and readiness probe port can be changed during installation using the `--probe-port` flag.
+Ensure the probe port is not used by another process on the worker nodes.

 </InfoBox>